retaildevcrews/ngsa-asb/docs/Automation-Observability.md

   - TODO:
     - there might be a task for this already. find and link.
     - make a note about this decision in this task.

-- which diagnostic settings?
-  - JobLogs
-  - JobStreams
+### Grafana Dashboard

+TODO: how the grafana dashboard is setup with flux, including how to add to different clusters

 - what information is displayed in grafana dashboard?
   - time series of job status. ex: x number of completed, y number of failed
   - status of automation, ex: is job currently running?

-dev experience and operations

-- plans to make setup repeatable
-  - TODO: incorporate into setup instructions and scripts
-  - Solution makes no internal assumptions about resource names, location, subscription, or tenant by doing string interpolation.
-  - These can be done outside the solution for easier setup, but should still allow user to change without editing solution.
-- how to test without deploying entire aks baseline setup?
-  - TODO: incorporate into dev and test cycle while working on solution
-  - should be able to test in any subscription if prereq resources are created
-- impact to point dev experience
-  - TODO: incorporate into docs and dhasboards
+### Troubleshooting with Grafana Dashboard

+TODO: how to use grafana dashboard for troubleshooting

 - dashboard will be created to show history of runbook job status
 - will also attempt to show state of resources that runbooks affect. ex: status of clusters, firewall, and gateway
 - will include documentation of how to use the information of the dashboard to troubleshoot
-  - will include manual remediation steps for any known error states
-- impact to spend in subscription
-  - solution will add new diagnostic setting for send logs to log analytics
-  - TODO:
-    - check on pricing for diagnostic settings
-    - check on how much data runbook is sending during testing and use a estimate for for final solution
-    - make a note of finding in the task

-next steps
+### Fixing issues

+TODO: how to potentially resolve specific issues. eg: manually start resource that was not restarted

+## TODO: clean up rough notes below

+TODO: check how much data will be added to logs and how that would affect subscription costs

-- Create follow up task for alerts
+TODO: Create follow up task for alerts

 - how are alerts structured? query, time range, threshold, group or individual alerts per runbooks, etc?
   - saving alerts for a separate conversation after we see what logs and metrics are available
 - which action group?
   - TODO: find location of team action group